akarshankapoor7/akarshankapoor7/ReadMe.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/akarshankapoor/]

-- 💬 Ask me about **SQL, Python, Tableau, PowerBI, ML, DL, NLP, AWS**
+- 💬 Ask me about **SQL, Python, Tableau, PowerBI, ML, DL, NLP, LLM's, GEN-AI**

 - 📫 How to reach me **akarshan.kapoor7@gmail.com**